 Take them for regular check-ups

 No one is more qualified to clean your dog’s teeth than your vet.
-We offer free dental checks, and many of our practices also offer specialised dental clinics.
+We offer complimentary dental checks, and many of our practices also offer specialised dental clinics.

 Expert dog dental care advice

 Watch our top tips on how to care for your dog's teeth.